 Sean Ellis’ werewolf period piece is a humorless medley of conflicting approaches that somehow ends up dull.

 It’s a well-known shorthand to criticize a movie by saying that it “should have been a short film.”
 Depending on whom you ask, it might even be a cliché.
 How’s this as a change of pace?
-Sean Ellis’ Eight for Silver shouldn’t have been a short film as much as it should have been a short story.
+Sean Ellis’ The Cursed shouldn’t have been a short film as much as it should have been a short story.

 If it were on the page, its medley of approaches probably would have worked in its favor instead of against it.
 It would have left more to the imagination instead of what we get here.
 Most importantly, its inability to choose a cohesive method to suspense wouldn’t have been so glaring.
 For those looking for a slow burn, this werewolf tale is too reliant on cheap jump scares.
 For those in the mood for gore and a good time, it’s far too slow—stagnant, even.
 Add in its lack of self-awareness for what’s an inherently silly script and you get something that’s just dull.

 Dull?
 For a movie about a werewolf that eats children?
 Unfortunately, yes.
 In the late 1800s, Seamus Laurent (Alistair Petrie) is a baron who spearheads genocide against a Romani clan.
 Limbs are cut off; homes are set ablaze.
 As Laurent’s people bury one woman (Roxane Duran) alive, she begins to chant something.
 Afterward, kids start turning up dismembered and nearby citizens suffer night terrors.
 It turns out that that lady unleashed a curse, and pathologist John McBride (Boyd Holbrook) is on the case.
 Naturally, he suspects it’s a werewolf.
 And hey, look at that!
 It actually is.
 So why is this thing so boring?